The Port, Northern Wasco County Parks and Recreation and The Dalles Kiwanis Club are working on a plan to expand the Klindt Cove Park.

 “The best thing about it is the partnership with the Port,” Scott says.
 “Government works best when they work together for the benefit of the community.”

-Parks will also maintain the expanded park.
+The Parks District will also maintain the expanded park.

 “We maintain the park now and will continue to maintain it, and are happy to improve it,” Scott says.